pleaobraga/react-scaffold/README.md

 # React Scaffold

-This is a React based project, which I built from scratch, that helps you to quickly start your own new React Project.
+This is a React based project, which I built from scratch, that helps you to start quickly your own new React Project.

-It is integrated with the newest libraries of:
+It is integrated with the newest libraries such as:

 - Redux
 - React Router Dom